Yazanzeiden/SimpleDevOpsProject/README.md

 ### Here is the directory structure of the project:

-SimpleDevOpsProject/
+...bash
+SimpleDevOpsProject
 │
-├── ansible/                         # Infrastructure configuration
-│   ├── inventory/                   # Ansible inventory files
+├── ansible/                     # Contains Ansible playbooks and inventory │   ├── hosts/                   # Ansible hosts configuration
-│   │   └── hosts                    # Hosts configuration for Ansible
+│   ├── playbooks/               # Playbooks for deployment and backup
-│   ├── playbooks/                   # Playbooks for deployment, backup, and rollback │   │   ├── deploy.yaml              # Playbook for deployment and setup
+│       ├── deploy.yaml          # Playbook for deployment and setup
-│   │   ├── backup.yaml              # Playbook for backing up Redis and code
+│       ├── backup.yaml          # Playbook for backing up Redis and code
-│   │   └── rollback.yaml            # Playbook for restoring from backup
+│       └── rollback.yaml        # Playbook for restoring from backup
-│   └── roles/                       # Optional: Custom roles for reusable tasks │       └── redis/                   # Redis-related tasks
-│           └── tasks/               # Redis task files
-│
-├── backend/                         # Backend Flask application
-│   ├── src/                         # Application source code
-│   │   └── app.py                   # Flask API with Redis integration
+├── backend/                     # Backend directory for Flask application │   ├── app.py                   # Flask API with Redis integration
-│   └── Dockerfile                   # Dockerfile for backend container
+│   ├── Dockerfile               # Dockerfile for backend container
 │   └── requirements.txt         # Python dependencies for Flask app
-│
-├── frontend/                        # Frontend static content (Nginx) │   ├── src/                         # Static files and app logic
-│   │   └── app.js                   # JavaScript to call backend API and display data
-│   └── Dockerfile                   # Dockerfile for frontend container
+├── frontend/                    # Frontend directory for Nginx static content │   ├── app.js                   # JavaScript to call backend API and display data │   └── Dockerfile               # Dockerfile for frontend container
-│   └── nginx.conf                   # Nginx configuration for reverse proxy
-│
-├── docker-compose.yml               # Docker Compose config for backend, frontend, Redis │
+├── docker-compose.yml           # Docker Compose configuration for backend, frontend, and Redis ├── nginx.conf                   # Nginx configuration for reverse proxy
-├── .gitignore                       # Git ignore file (for ignoring build artifacts, etc.)
-├── README.md                        # Documentation file for the project
-└── LICENSE                          # License file (if applicable)
+└── README.md                    # This README file
+...

 ---